Stir Fry Lotus Root

 Lotus Root

-- 8 ounces lotus root, (about 1 medium roots)
+• 8 ounces lotus root (about 1 medium root)

 Instructions

-- Meanwhile, prepare all the veggies, bell pepper, garlic, ginger, green onion, and set aside.
-Combine sauce ingredients, vegetable broth, maple syrup, Bragg's Liquid Aminos and sesame oil in a bowl.
+• Prepare all the veggies, including bell pepper, garlic, ginger, and green onion, and set aside.

-- Wash lotus roots, trim ends and then peel. cut in thin slices and set aside in a bowl of cold water.
-Heat oil in a large skillet on medium-high heat.
-Add lotus root slices in single layer and saute on each side until golden brown, repeat until all slices are done Set aside on a plate
+• Heat oil in a large skillet on medium-high heat.
+Add the lotus root slices in a single layer and saute on each side until they turn a gorgeous golden brown; repeat until all slices are done.
+The sight of these golden brown slices is a feast for the eyes.
+Set them aside on a plate.